BLOKKY/rpi-cast/README.md

  sudo nano /etc/rc.local (You may use your favorite editor)

- Add this line before 'fi'
+ Add this line before 'exit 0'

  [Install PATH]/pcast